geshan/geshan.github.com/posts/2020-04-12-static-vs-dynamic-websites-jam-stack.md

 - Web Development
 cover: "/images/static-vs-dynamic-website/01static-vs-dynamic-vs-jam-stack.jpg"
 pagetitle: Static vs dynamic website, JAM stack in between [has tech and cost considerations]
 description: This post explain the main differences between Static, dynamic and JAM stack websites.
 It also covers the technical and cost aspects of all 3 options.
 keywords: static vs dynamic website, difference between static and dynamic web page, jamstack, jam stack,dynamic vs static website, static site generators

 ---
 The web has been around for a while now.
 I have been building websites for 20 years now and I started by building static websites.
 Later I worked on many dynamic websites and web applications.
-This post is a quick run down on the major difference between dynamic and static websites.
-There are some details about JAM (Javascript API and Markup) stack.
-It also has some explanation of the technologies and cost associated with each of the 3 options.
+This post is a quick rundown on the major difference between dynamic and static websites.
+There are some details about the JAM (Javascript API and Markup) stack.
+It also has some explanation of the technologies and costs associated with each of the 3 options.

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/static-vs-dynamic-website/01static-vs-dynamic-vs-jam-stack.jpg" title="Static vs dynamic website, JAM stack in between with tech and cost considerations" alt="Static vs dynamic website, JAM stack in between with tech and cost considerations">